orientalArg/orientalArg/README.md

      -- I learned from that experience that hard work pays off.
   <br>

-  - 📚 Love to read, my favorite genre is heroic fantasy.
+  - 📚 I love reading, my favorite genre is heroic fantasy.

   - ☸  I'm buddhist since i was 13 years old, i believe in the self realization and peace.

   - 💻 I'm a hacking enthusiast, and certified ethical hacker (pentester).

-  - 🧠 I enjoy study and learn new stuff.
+  - 🧠 I enjoy study and learn new stuffes, i always try to get up date with technology.

   <br>
 </details>